stakater/grafana-cloud-ansible-operator/README.md

     The operator, installed on the Hub cluster, continually monitors for the presence of ClusterDeployment resources from Hive that are registered from Spoke clusters.
     These resources are significant markers, indicating the clusters that require Grafana On Call integration.

+    *Centralized Slack Channel CRs Monitoring:*
+    The operator, installed on the Hub cluster, continually monitors for the presence of Slack Channel resources from Slack Operator that are registered for Spoke clusters.
+    These resources are present in the same namespace as ClusterDeployments and are attached to the Grafana onCall integration.

     *Cross-Cluster Grafana On Call Setup:*
     For each ClusterDeployment identified, the operator communicates with the Grafana Cloud's API, initiating the integration process.
     This setup involves creating necessary configurations on Grafana Cloud and retrieving vital details such as the Alertmanager HTTP URL for each respective Spoke cluster.